 pay the debtor's attorney fees!
 Sometimes, even some of the money that

 was garnished before the filing of the bankruptcy can be recovered through

 the bankruptcy process!
 To learn more, reach out to our San Jose wage

-Under certain circumstances, filing of a bankruptcy might wipe out or "discharge" some or all of the debts that have caused the wage garnishment.
+Under certain circumstances, filing for bankruptcy might wipe out or "discharge" some or all of the debts that have caused the wage garnishment.
 Once the debt is wiped out through the bankruptcy process, the creditor can never garnish wages.

-Under other circumstances, filing of a Chapter 13 bankruptcy will allow the Debtor to pay the debt back over extended time.
-While the debtor is in chapter 13 bankruptcy protection, the creditor cannot garnish wages.
+Under other circumstances, filing a Chapter 13 bankruptcy will allow the Debtor to pay the debt back over an extended time.
+While the debtor is in Chapter 13 bankruptcy protection, the creditor cannot garnish wages.
 Obviously, consumers find it very convenient to remain in bankruptcy protection and make reasonable payments through a chapter 13 plan.

 This is far more practical than being outside bankruptcy protection and at the mercy of creditors who can continue wage garnishment until the debt is paid off.

-If your wages are being garnished, contact us now to talk to a skilled bankruptcy attorney in San Jose who can tell you exactly how the bankruptcy laws can benefit you.
-We serve those living in Northern California, including Oakland, San Jose and Salinas.
+If your wages are being garnished, contact us now to talk to a skilled wage garnishment attorney in San Jose who can tell you exactly how the bankruptcy laws can benefit you.
+We serve those living in Northern California, including Oakland, San Jose, and Salinas.